MediaComem/comem-webdev/subjects/angular/README.md

 }
 ```

-Simply add the `$event` variable to your function call, and Angular will pass the event object to your function:
+To make it work, simply add the special `$event` variable to your function call in `src/app/app.component.html`,
+and Angular will pass the event object to your function:

 ```html
 <h1 [title]='titleComment' (click)='onTitleClicked(`$event`)'>